kadeau-devteam/craft-api-client/README.md

   }
 `;

+// You can also import GraphQL queries directly from .graphql files import destinationsQuery from './queries/destinations.graphql';

+// And use them with the client.query method const destinationsData = await client.query(destinationsQuery);

 // Create a typed custom query function const getCustomData = client.createCustomQuery<{ slug: string }, { entry: { id: string; title: string; customField: string } }>({
   query,